gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Use this API to fetch a landing page
+Landing page is the first page that a prospect lands upon while visiting a website.
+Use this API to fetch the details of a landing page.

 *Success Response:*

-A JSON object with landing details
+Success.
+Returns the landing page details.
+Check the example shown below or refer `LandingPageSchema` for more details.

 Schema: `LandingPageSchema`